mmistakes/so-simple-theme/_mnprdocs/import-export.md

 ## Exporting
 Exporting the stylization is quite intuitive:
-1. Select the desired objects from which you want to export the stylization from.
-If nothing is selected, the tool will export the stylization from all objects in the scene.
 1. Check/uncheck the different options that you wish to export
+1. Check/uncheck if you want to only export the selected objects or all objects in the scene.
 1. Click on the `Export` button
 1. Navigate to the directory where you want to save the stylization into and `Save`.